learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 ## Introduction

-In this lesson, we will continue to expand our toolset for creating Boolean expressions by learning about logical operators.
+In this lesson, we will continue to expand our tool set for creating Boolean expressions by learning about logical operators.
 Using JavaScript's three logical operators, NOT (`!`), AND (`&&`), and OR (`||`), we'll learn how to negate and combine expressions.
 These operators, in combination with the